bradyfuhriman/MontyHall/README.md

 Won: 33%
 Lost: 66%
 ```
-Explanation: Switching your choice will reverse the potential outcome -- if you previously chose a door with a goat,
+Explanation: Switching your choice will reverse the potential outcome -- if you previously chose a door
-you now get the car, and vice versa.
-It's more likely that you chose the wrong door in the beginning
+with a goat, you will now get the car, and vice versa.
+You were least likely to chose the right door in
-(two wrong doors, one right door), so switching is more likely to have the desired outcome.
-More info can be found [here](https://en.wikipedia.org/wiki/Monty_Hall_problem).
+the beginning (1/3 chance), so switching (1/2 chance) is now more likely to have the desired outcome.
+A much more detailed explanation can be found [here](https://en.wikipedia.org/wiki/Monty_Hall_problem).